matthewhelan/Federated-Learning/README.md

 # Federated-Learning

-This is a Federated Learning run suite with FedAvg and Per-FedAvg (FO and HF versions) using torch.distributed, with the help of Xidong Wu of University of Pittsburgh
+This is a Federated Learning run suite with FedAvg and Per-FedAvg (FO and HF versions) using torch.distributed.
+Special thanks to Xidong Wu of University of Pittsburgh for helping engineer the suite.

 # Run